amandakoka/autismawareness/README.md

 8. [Retoucher](https://retoucher.online/) to remove background of images.

 ## Testing
-Testing was ongoing throughout the entire build of the webiste.
+Testing was ongoing throughout the entire build of the website.
 I utilised Chrome Developer tools while building to pinpoint and troubleshoot any issues as I went along.

 ### Bugs

 #### First project meeting with my mentor:
 1. My images were wider than the rest of my main content while on mobile view
    * I solved this by removing the background of the images and reducing the size so it would fit better on different screen sizes.

      ![Home page image](documentation/imagebug.png)

 2. My tiles and content were not alligned on larger screens, so I alligned and styled all headings and content consistent throughout the website.
 3. On larger screens my footer, floated a little up the page with a bar below.
 I solved this by removing the height style in my media query.
 4. There was too much text and content, so I cut down the amount of information throughout the webiste.

-#### Whilst coding
+#### Distorted footer
 * My footer seemed to slide to the left, so I inspected this and found the problem and resolved it by adding space above the footer so the image wasn't obstructing or in the way of the footer.
 ![Footer Bug](documentation/footerbug.png)

 #### Mid project meeting with my mentor:
-1. On my contact page, when clicking the submit button, it wasnt being redirected to the thankyou.html page.
-I Solved this by adding the method and action to the form.
+1. On my contact page, when clicking the submit button, it wasn't being redirected to the thankyou.html page.
+I solved this by adding the method and action to the form.
 2. On certain sizes, there were issues with my page 2 top section.
 I fixed this by adding css media query.

    * ![Tablet bug](documentation/tabletbug.PNG)

 3. The bottom section of the second page was different to the first, so it was recommended to maybe try keep the consistency so I decided to keep them consistent.
    ![Home page 2nd section](documentation/hp-bottomsection.png)
    ![Signs page 2nd section](documentation/signspage-bottomsec.png)

-#### Whilst coding
+#### Distorted pages in tablet view
-* My contact and thankyou page were distorted when in tablet view and not filling the view properly.
+* My contact and thank you page were distorted when in tablet view and not filling the view properly.
 I fixed this by adding media query for tablet view and adding different styles.

   ![Contact, Thank you Bug](documentation/contacttabletbug.png)

 * Whilst checking different devices on chrome tools I found that on galaxy fold the logo is too big and goes off the page.

   ![Galaxy Fold bug](documentation/galaxyfoldbug.png)

 ### Testing User Stories
 * First time visitors